 How do we determine what size generator we need?

-Each application is different, however most homes that operate gas or oil burners for either heat or hot water require very little wattage, less than you think.
+Each application is different, however most homes that operate gas or oil burners for either heat or hot water require little wattage, less than you think.
 You can look at the nameplate rating on your unit or motor, the amperage required is always listed.
-Then, it’s just simple math to determine your generator size:120 volts x ampere rating listed = wattage
+Then, it is just simple math to determine your generator size: 120 volts x ampere rating listed = wattage

 120 volts x 3 amps (listed on nameplate of motor) = 360 watts running power

-*** Approximately a 800 watt generator would run the HEAT in this home****
+*** Approximately an 800-watt generator would run the HEAT in this home****